Bachelor of Science in Nursing Generic Entry (B.S.N.) (California)

-The Bachelor of Science in Nursing (BSN) program prepares degree candidates to develop critical thinking, communication and therapeutic nursing skills within the framework of trans-cultural nursing.
-Graduates are able to manage the nursing care of culturally diverse clients in a variety of settings.
+The Bachelor of Science in Nursing (BSN) program prepares degree candidates to develop critical thinking, communication, and therapeutic nursing skills within the framework of trans-cultural nursing.
+Graduates of this nursing program in California are able to manage the nursing care of culturally diverse clients in a variety of settings.

 Program Learning Outcomes

 - Develop caring, therapeutic nursing relationships with individuals, families and groups.

 - Provide safe, high quality, culturally competent, patient-centered nursing care for individuals across the life span in a variety of settings.

 - Participate in the continuous improvement of nursing care quality and safety.

 - Use nursing judgment to manage, prioritize, and delegate patient care in a variety of health care settings.

 - Effectively communicate and collaborate with patients and the interdisciplinary team.

 - Demonstrate professional identity by incorporating established standards of practice within the legal and ethical framework of nursing.